-In this article, in addition to answering ‘can you salt an asphalt driveway,’ we’ll also explore the effects of salt on asphalt driveways, alternatives to salt for deicing, and dos and don’ts of winter maintenance for asphalt driveways.
+Today, we’ll also explore the effects of salt on asphalt driveways, alternatives to salt for deicing, and dos and don’ts of winter maintenance for asphalt driveways.

-The Effects Of Salt On Asphalt Driveways
+The Effects of Salt on Asphalt Driveways

 salting asphalt driveways